-Overall, this finding is in line with Nguyen (2020), who highlighted that while removing exams can reduce certain pressures, it can also increase the need for individualized assessment, thus redistributing rather than reducing overall workload.
+Overall, this finding is in line with Brown and Hudson (1998), who suggested that removing exams can increase the need for individualized assessment, thus redistributing rather than reducing overall workload.

 In summary, the findings above suggest that teachers' attitudes towards the policy change were generally neutral or slightly negative, particularly concerning classroom dynamics and perceived benefits for professional growth.
 High variability in responses for general interest and ease of teaching indicates a broad range of experiences, suggesting that while some teachers may feel optimistic, others were less certain of positive outcomes.
 This ambivalence could stem from concerns about diminished focus on English, with implications for maintaining a cohesive curriculum and consistent teaching standards.
 Overall, these results provide valuable insights into the nuanced perspectives of educators as they navigate policy changes in language education.
 The analysis suggests that while some teachers may see potential benefits in terms of teaching flexibility, others may feel that the policy change introduces new challenges, particularly around the assessment and workload.
 Future research could further explore these themes to understand the long-term effects of such policy shifts on teaching practices and student outcomes.